-Roleplaying and Strategy - A Video Game Primer
+Roleplaying and Strategy - a Video Game Primer

-This hub is going to cater a bit more to the non-gamers in the crowd, by explaining what gamers mean when they're talking about roleplaying video games and strategy video games.
+This article is going to cater a bit more to the non-gamers in the crowd, by explaining what gamers mean when they're talking about roleplaying video games and strategy video games.
 By the end of this article, you should be able to understand what is meant by roleplaying and strategy video games.

 So, if you're ready to plunge into the world of video games (or are a gamer who wants to read what I have to say), let's begin!

 In roleplaying games (RPG for short), you take on the role of a protagonist (player character) or group of player characters (they may or may not share the protagonist role).
 Most RPGs are driven by their storylines, to the point that the best representatives of this niche are like playing a book.
 There are several sub-genres in roleplaying such as action RPGs (roleplaying games with heavy emphasis on battles and light emphasis on story) and MMORPGs (massively multiplayer online roleplaying games that allow hundreds or even thousands of players to play in the same persistent game world).
 Here's a list of things that define the genre:

 - A system where your character (or party of characters if applicable) becomes stronger as he/she advances in the game.
 This is usually achieved by means of an experience system.
 Common methods of gaining experience include killing monsters and completing quests for quest-givers.

 - The character's progression is measured by improvement in statistics/attributes.
 Level is usually the attribute that marks how strong your character is (the higher the level, the higher the other statistics as well).

 - As mentioned above, story is a big part of the genre.
 As you beat the game, you uncover additional details related to the plot.
 In better examples of the genre, each of the player characters (and even some of the antagonists) get their own story development as well.

 - There is a world (also called overland) map that connects the game's various locations (area maps).